markfoster314/marduk/README.md

 ## Philosophy

 Stop rebuilding the same components and patterns on every project.
-Marduk provides:

 1. **Flexible primitives** - Highly customizable base components with preset system
 2. **Ready-to-use compositions** - Common UI patterns that work out of the box